kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Kafka-log-appender/index.md

 }
 ```

-The following JSON example matches the previous schema.
+The following JSON example matches the schema above.

 ```json
 {